Rangers rally to down Senators 4-3

 Ottawa forward Zack Smith followed with his eighth of the season at 3:08 with assists to Erik Karlsson and Mark Stone.
 Karlsson leads the Senators with 32 points, including 25 assists.
 Smith has four goals in his last five games.

-Holden, a key addition on defense for the Rangers this season, scored at 11:37 to narrow the deficit to 2-1 when he beat Condon from the right circle with a high snap shot.
+Holden, who leads Rangers defensemen with six goals and has 18 points overall, scored at 11:37 to narrow the deficit to 2-1 when he beat Condon from the right circle with a high snap shot.
 McDonagh and Kevin Hayes assisted.

 Defenseman Cody Ceci made it 3-1 for the visitors at 16:56 with his first goal of the season on a shot from the right point that found its way through traffic into the net.

+''We missed too many goals, that's clear,'' Senators coach Guy Boucher said. ''Even in the third period we got four posts and if any one of those four posts goes in, that's a different game.
+We played a good game here.
+It's too bad it didn't go our way.''

 The Senators, who beat the Rangers 2-0 at Madison Square Garden on Nov.
-27, outshot the Rangers 12-7 in the first and had a 14-10 advantage in the second.
+27, outshot the Rangers 12-7 in the first period and had a 14-10 advantage in the second.

-But it was the Rangers who scored twice in the middle period while the Senators were held scoreless.

 Just 2 seconds after a penalty to Ottawa's Ryan Dzingel expired, Stepan again made it a one-goal game at 2:45 with assists to McDonagh and Chris Kreider.

-Stepan then tied the game with a power-play goal at 14:55 of the second, tipping a shot by Mats Zuccarello past Condon for his ninth goal of the season.
+Stepan tied the game with a power-play goal at 14:55 of the second, tipping a shot by Mats Zuccarello past Condon for his ninth goal of the season.
 McDonagh added his third assist of the game.
 He leads the Rangers with 21 assists.

-The Rangers were particularly shaky in their last two games between the three-day Christmas break, losing 7-4 at home last Friday to Minnesota and 7-2 at Pittsburgh on Dec.
-20. Raanta also allowed two goals on seven shots in relief of Lundqvist in the loss to Minnesota.

-Condon, who fell to 8-4-2 this season, has started eight of the last nine games for the Senators in place of the injured Andrew Hammond and starter Craig Anderson, who has been away from the team to be with his wife who is undergoing cancer treatment.

 UP NEXT: